ajd213/hypercubes/README.md

 ### Hypercube

-`hypercube_clusters(N, NR, p)`: generate the sizes of NR clusters on a hypercube with percolation concentration $p$, returned as a NumPy array of type NPY_ULONG.
-Because the sites of the hypercube are all equivalent, we always choose the site `0` as the starting site.
+` hypercube_clusters(N, NR, p)`: generate the sizes of NR clusters on a hypercube with percolation concentration $p$, returned as a NumPy array of type NPY_ULONG.

  *  N (int): the dimension of the hypercube
  *  NR (int): the Number of Realisations: number of clusters to grow
  *  p (float): the percolation concentration. $0 <= p <= 1$

-`hypercube_H(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array.
+`H_hypercube(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array.

  *  N (int): the dimension of the hypercube
  *  p (float): the percolation concentration. $0 <= p <= 1$

- `hypercube_dijkstra(N, p)`: run Dijkstra's algorithm for the hypercube, returning the distances to all of the sites in the same cluster as the $0$ site as a NumPy array.
-That is, the length of the returned array depends on how many sites are in the cluster.

- *  N (int): the dimension of the hypercube
- *  p (float): the percolation concentration. $0 <= p <= 1$

 ### PXP graph/Fibonacci cube

- `PXP_clusters(N, NR, p)`: generate the sizes of NR clusters on a PXP graph (Fibonacci cube) with percolation concentration $p$, returned as a NumPy array of type NPY_ULONG.
-Because the sites of the PXP graph are NOT equivalent, the starting site is randomly chosen for each realisation.
+ ` PXP_clusters(N, NR, p)`: generate the sizes of NR clusters on a PXP graph (Fibonacci cube) with percolation concentration $p$, returned as a NumPy array of type NPY_ULONG.

  *  N (int): the dimension of the hypercube
  *  NR (int): the Number of Realisations: number of clusters to grow
  *  p (float): the percolation concentration. $0 <= p <= 1$

- `PXP_H(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array of type NPY_ULONG.
+ `H_PXP(N, p)`: generate the Hamiltonian (adjacency matrix) for the hypercube, as a NumPy array of type NPY_ULONG.

  *  N (int): the dimension of the hypercube
  *  p (float): the percolation concentration. $0 <= p <= 1$